 Meet Your Therapist

+Clients sit down on my couch and say they are worried about “doing therapy right.”
 They’ve had experiences both in therapy and in their personal lives where no matter how hard they sought for connection they felt unseen, unheard, and misunderstood.
 They don’t trust that anyone could hold space for them the way they do for others.
 They want to be perfect even in the therapy space.
 Relationships for them are wrought with performance expectations, pressure to hold everything together, and weak intimate connections.

 I pride myself on being both a gentle and direct person.
-I state many observations and give a lot of feedback.
+I share many observations and give a lot of feedback.
 I’m not going to sit there and stare at my clients hoping they sort through their suffering in front of me with no help.

 High achievers need someone who will both challenge them but also give them the space to show up authentically and (gasp!) maybe even fall apart a little.